US Supreme Court to hear Texas abortion law case

 Washington (AFP)

-Two months after refusing to intervene, the US Supreme Court is to hear challenges on Monday to a Texas law that bans abortions after six weeks of pregnancy and makes no exceptions for rape or incest.
+At 10:00 am (1400 GMT), the nine-member court will listen to two hours of arguments by parties in a closely watched case over the law, which bans abortions after six weeks of pregnancy and makes no exceptions for rape or incest -- the strictest regulation of its kind in the country.

-The nine-member court, which includes six conservative justices, will listen to two hours of arguments by parties in a closely-watched case with far-reaching human and political ramifications.
+The Supreme Court was asked by abortion providers to block the law when it took effect on September 1, but the court declined to do so citing "procedural issues."

-Texas, the country's second-largest state, is being sued by Democratic President Joe Biden's Justice Department and a coalition of abortion providers, accused of enacting abortion restrictions they say are "plainly unconstitutional."
+Texas, the country's second-largest state, is now being sued by Democratic President Joe Biden's Justice Department and a coalition of abortion providers, who say the restrictions enacted are "plainly unconstitutional."

-Texas Senate Bill 8 (SB8) bans abortions after a heartbeat can be detected in the womb, which is normally around six weeks, when many women do not even know they are pregnant.
+Biden was among those who criticized the court for failing to tackle a law that "blatantly violates the constitutional right established under Roe v.
+Wade," the landmark 1973 Supreme Court ruling enshrining a woman's legal right to an abortion.

-They can be rewarded with $10,000 for initiating cases that land in court, prompting criticism that the law encourages people to act as vigilantes.
+They can be rewarded with $10,000 for initiating cases that land in court, prompting criticism that the state is encouraging people to take the law into their own hands.

-The framing of the Texas law has complicated the intervention of the Justice Department because of a principle called "sovereign immunity," said Mary Ziegler, a professor of constitutional law at Florida State University and visiting professor at Harvard University.

-"The Eleventh Amendment of the US Constitution limits the circumstances under which states can be sued," Ziegler told AFP.
+"The most pernicious thing about the Texas law is it sort of creates a vigilante system, where people get rewards," Biden said at the White House in September, adding the measure "sounds ridiculous, almost un-American."

 'Why are they making me keep it?'

-The Supreme Court was asked by abortion providers to block the Texas law when it took effect on September 1 but the court declined to do so citing "procedural issues."

-Biden was among those who criticized the court for failing to tackle a law that "blatantly violates the constitutional right established under Roe v.
-Wade," the landmark 1973 Supreme Court ruling that enshrined a woman's legal right to an abortion.

-On the ground, clinics in Texas, fearful of potential ruinous lawsuits, closed their doors and the number of abortions in the state fell to 2,100 in September from 4,300 a year earlier, according to a University of Texas study.
+On the ground, clinics in Texas -- fearful of potentially ruinous lawsuits -- closed their doors, and the number of abortions in the state fell to 2,100 in September from 4,300 a year earlier, according to a University of Texas study.

 Planned Parenthood, one of the largest providers of women's health care in the nation, sent a 30-page legal brief to the court containing testimony from women and doctors affected by the Texas law.